-- Cell & Tissue Bank: PRF's Bank provides researchers with genetic and biological material from Progeria patients and their families so research on Progeria and other aging-related diseases can be performed to bring us closer to the cure.
-PRF has collected an impressive 212 cell lines from affected children and their family members worldwide including 10 Induced Pluripotent Stem Cell(iPSC) lines. - Medical & Research Database: The Database is a centralized collection of medical information from Progeria patients worldwide.
+- ❖ Cell & Tissue Bank: PRF's Bank provides researchers with genetic and biological material from Progeria patients and their families so research on Progeria and other aging-related diseases can be performed to bring us closer to the cure.
+PRF has collected an impressive 214 cell lines from affected children and their family members worldwide including 10 Induced Pluripotent Stem Cell(iPSC) lines. - ❖ Medical & Research Database: The Database is a centralized collection of medical information from Progeria patients worldwide.
 The data is rigorously analyzed to help us understand more about Progeria and devise treatment recommendations.
-In 2010, this analysis contributed to PRF's comprehensive healthcare Handbook on Progeria aimed at optimizing quality of life. - ❖ Diagnostic Testing: This program was developed in the wake of the 2003 gene discovery so that children, their families, and medical caretakers can get a definitive, scientific diagnosis.
-This can translate into earlier diagnosis, fewer misdiagnoses, and early medical intervention to ensure a better quality of life for the children. - Scientific Workshops on Progeria: PRF has organized 12 conferences that have brought together scientists and clinicians from all over the world to share their expertise and cutting edge scientific data.
+In 2010, this analysis contributed to PRF's comprehensive healthcare Handbook on Progeria aimed at optimizing quality of life.
+The Handbook is available in English, Spanish and Portuguese, Russian & Italian. - ❖ Diagnostic Testing: This program was developed in the wake of the 2003 gene discovery so that children, their families, and medical caretakers can get a definitive, scientific diagnosis.
+This can translate into earlier diagnosis, fewer misdiagnoses, and early medical intervention to ensure a better quality of life for the children. - Scientific Workshops on Progeria: PRF has organized 14 conferences that have brought together scientists and clinicians from all over the world to share their expertise and cutting edge scientific data.
 These workshops foster collaboration in the fight against this devastating disease. - ❖ Research Grants: Through peer review by our volunteer Medical Research Committee, PRF has funded projects throughout the world that have led to important discoveries about Progeria, heart disease, and aging.
-PRF's research focus has shifted from basic to highly translational; current funding priorities include projects that will lead to clinical trials and gene or cell-based therapies. - ❖ Publications and Research: Both clinical and basic scientists have utilized the PRF grants, cells and tissues, and database; their discoveries are published in top-notch scientific journals.
+PRF's research program has been updated as of September 2018 to reflect current research needs within the fields of Progeria, aging and heart disease. - ❖ Publications and Research: Both clinical and basic scientists have utilized the PRF grants, cells and tissues, and database; their discoveries are published in top-notch scientific journals.
 The average annual number of scientific publications on Progeria since 2002 is more than 20 times that of the previous 50 years! - ❖ PRF Translation Program: In touch with the world.
 With a prominent global presence, PRF eliminates barriers to communication for patients and their families from around the world.
-This initiative has succeeded in translating PRF program and medical care materials into 38 languages. - ❖ Public Awareness: progeriaresearch.org provides access to the latest information on Progeria research and support for families.
-Through Facebook, Twitter, and other platforms, PRF's direct social media reach is over 1 million.
-PRF's story has appeared on CNN, ABC News, Primetime, Dateline, The Katie Couric Show, and The Today Show, in Time and People magazines, The New York Times, The Wall Street Journal and many other widely-read media outlets.
+This initiative has succeeded in translating PRF program and medical care materials into 38 languages. - ❖ Public Awareness: progeriaresearch.org Our website provides access to the latest information on Progeria research and support for families.
+Through Facebook, Twitter, Instagram, YouTube, LinkedIn and other mediums, PRF's direct social media reach is over 1 million.
+PRF's story has appeared on CNN, ABC News, Primetime, Dateline, The Katie Couric Show, NPR The Associated Press, and The Today Show, in Time and People magazines, The New York Times, The Wall Street Journal and many other widely-read media outlets.
 In addition, the award-winning 2013 HBO film Life According to Sam has raised awareness in a unique and inspiring way.
-PRF also manages Find the Children (www.progeriaresearh.org/find-the-children/), a global awareness campaign to find children with Progeria worldwide, so they can get the unique help they need.
+PRF also manages Find the Children, (www.progeriaresearh.org/find-the-children/), a global awareness campaign to find children with Progeria worldwide, so they can get the unique help they need.